EB-5 Frequently Asked Questions - EB5Investors.com

 Do EB-5 investors get their money back?

 EB-5 investors may get the full or part of their invested money back when their immigration and investment cycles are completed.
-Many regional centers would include the terms and conditions of this exit procedures in the investment agreement or other documents.
+Many regional centers would include the terms and conditions of the exit procedures in the investment agreement or other documents.
 USCIS also requires that EB-5 investors maintain their investment “at risk” during the two years of conditional permanent residency.

-Does EB-5 really work?
+Does EB-5 work?

 The EB-5 Immigrant Investor Visa Program was created in 1990 by Congress to incentivize foreign investment and stimulate the American job market.
 The program not only benefits the U.S. with inflows of foreign capitals to underdeveloped regions or areas with high unemployment rates, but also offers foreign investors access to world-class jobs, education and healthcare opportunities.
 For instance, 7,889 foreign investors and their family members received immigrant visas through EB-5 in FY 2019, according to the U.S. Department of State.